Check for Tread Depth

 Another common tire-buying question is if it’s necessary to replace all four tires at once.
 The simple answer is yes.
 It is recommended to replace all four at once because your tires are key to the performance and handling of your vehicle, it’s important for them to be as identical as possible.
 If your tires don’t match, one end of your vehicle may not be able to respond as quickly as the other, making it difficult to control.
 Your tires are what keep your vehicle connected to the road, so having an even surface is vital.

-If you are in a situation where you will be replacing fewer than four tires, select tires that are like what is currently installed on your vehicle.
+If you are in a situation where you will be replacing fewer than four tires, select tires that are similar to what is currently installed on your vehicle.
 If you are replacing just two tires, those two tires should only be installed on the rear axle.
 You should only consider tires that are within the same category as your existing ones.